karshnimitra/loan-status-classifier/README.md

 # loan-status-classifier
-Comparative analysis between various classifier models on loan status data
+Comparative analysis between various classifier models on loan status data as a part of IBM Machine Learning with Python Coursera